shalivan/shalivan.github.io/_posts/RT/41-01-01-Niagara.md

 - Niagara can interact with:
   - Triangles  - u must point to specific mesh in query
   - Phys Volumetric  -
-  - Scene Depth  - niestety: 2d, wiec nie ma info co jest za
+  - Scene Depth  - 2d buffer, don't penetrate behind first depth
   - Distance Fields  -
 - Use: Inheritance.
 You can always reparent
 - Niagara paradigms: